-But is this a reality for most architects?
-How much do architects really get to travel, and for what reasons?
+But is this a reality for architects?
+Do architects travel?
+Do they even want to travel, and for what reasons?
 Is it mostly a good or bad thing to be away from the office?
 What can you do if you want to travel more – or less?
 This article will tell you all you need to know about travelling as an architect.

 Is architecture a good career if you want to travel?